graphcore/tensorflow/tensorflow/compiler/plugin/poplar/docs/logging.rst

 To retrieve trace information about the Poplar IPU compilation and execution, there are environment variables provided by Poplar itself to dump the compilation and execution reports into a file.
-See the :ref:`report_capture` chapter in the PopVision User Guide for more information.
-To enable time-based profiling of events, see :std:doc:`system/system`.
+See the :ref:`Capturing IPU Reports <report_capture>` chapter in the PopVision User Guide for more information.
+To enable time-based profiling of events, see the :ref:`Capturing Execution Information <{HelpTopic.CapturingData}>` chapter in the PopVision User Guide for more information.

 Profiling through the TensorFlow IPU configuration options has been deprecated and will be removed in a future release.
 Information about using this old API